 DEPARTURE DATES & RATES

 NEW!
-Secure your saddle seat NOW with a 10% deposit - as part of our 10x 10% payment plan!WHAT IS INCLUDED IN THE PRICE?
+Secure your saddle seat NOW with a 10% deposit - as part of our 10x 10% interest-free payment plan!WHAT IS INCLUDED IN THE PRICE?

 The price includes twin share accommodation, transfers to and from Queenstown, meals and riding.